defi-cut-a-knife/cut-a-knife-service/README.md

 # Project Catalog Introduction
 docs: Contains documentation related to the project.Including design
-src: Contains the source code of the project.
+src: Contains the source code of the project. src/contracts: Contains the smart contracts of the project. but the repositories does not store smart contracts.
+Only store scripts for compiling contracts src/test: Contains the test cases of the project.